jamesreilly5/parser-of-the-gods/README.md

 # Directory of the Gods
 A React app that reads/searches from an API and displays the results.
-This was build as part of a technical test for a front end developer position.
+This was built as part of a technical test for a front end developer position.

 ![Alt text](/screenshot.png?raw=true "Parser of the Gods App")